leftfield-geospatial/orthority/docs/getting_started/cli/basic_orthorectification.rst

 Output files
 ------------

 Ortho images are named automatically based on the source image names.
 The output directory for ortho images and :doc:`exported files <model_export>` can be changed from its default with the ``--out-dir`` option.
 Passing ``--overwrite`` overwrites existing files.
-These options are common to all |oty|_ sub-commands.
-E.g., repeating the :ref:`getting_started/cli/basic_orthorectification:``oty odm``` example with these options:
+These options are common to all |oty|_ orthorectification sub-commands.
+E.g., this repeats the :ref:`getting_started/cli/basic_orthorectification:``oty odm``` example, creating and using :file:`ortho` as the output directory, and overwriting existing files:

 .. code-block:: bash

+    mkdir ortho
-    oty odm --dataset-dir odm --out-dir odm/orthority --overwrite
+    oty odm --dataset-dir odm --out-dir ortho --overwrite

 .. |oty| replace:: ``oty``
 .. _oty: ../../cli/oty.html

-.. |oty ortho| replace:: ``oty ortho``
+.. |oty frame| replace:: ``oty frame``
-.. _oty ortho: ../../cli/ortho.html
+.. _oty frame: ../../cli/frame.html

 .. |oty exif| replace:: ``oty exif``
 .. _oty exif: ../../cli/exif.html